Old Testament Reading 2 Kings 2:1-2, 6-14

 Gospel Reading: Luke 9:51-62

-Many of you likely know about the show M*A*S*H, which stands for Mobile Army Surgical hospital.
-Its set in Korea during the Korean War and centers on the sometimes serious, often times lunatic lives of the personnel in the camp.
+Many of you likely remember the 1970’s TV show M*A*S*H. It was set in Korea during the Korean War and centers on the sometimes serious, often times lunatic lives of the personnel in the camp.
 It’s been in reruns for years now.
-I’ve seen every single show more than one and I will still watch an episode now and then.
-One of my favorite shows is the one where an unexploded bomb lands in the compound with most of the body and tail fins sticking up ominously from the dirt – and its ticking away!
-After frantic calls, they figure out it might be an American bomb from the CIA, but they are unwilling to tell anybody what it is.
+I’ve pretty sure I’ve seen every single show and I will still watch a rerun episode now and then.
+One of my favorite episodes is the one where an unexploded bomb lands in the compound with most of the body and tail fins sticking up ominously up out of the dirt – and it’s ticking away!
+After frantic calls, they figure out it might be an American bomb from the CIA.

 A set of disarming instructions end up being relayed to Hawkeye (played by Alan Alda) by bull horn, step by step.
 Carefully he is instructed to loosen a huge bolt in the back, and remove the fin assembly.
 This exposes a set of colored wires.
-The instruction says to carefully cut the blue wire, which Hawkeye does – and then goes on to say – But first… remove the fuse.
-Everybody dives for cover and the bomb promptly discharges a cloud of leaflets advising the reader to give up – they can’t win!
+The instruction says to carefully cut the blue wire, which Hawkeye does…. and then the instruction go on to say – But first… remove the fuse.
+Everybody dives for cover and the bomb promptly discharges a cloud of leaflets advising them to give up – they can’t win!

 First things first indeed!
 This is the theme of today’s Gospel reading from Luke.
 We join this story at a critical moment in Jesus’ ministry.
 His time in Galilee is finished and Jesus makes a determined decision to begin the long journey to Jerusalem and the cross.
 This is an overriding priority for him.
 He knows it will end in his death, but he understands also that it is his Heavenly Father’s plan for the salvation of all who will believe.
 Nothing – Absolutely nothing will prevent him from accomplishing the the wondrous, gracious act of redemption that was the reason for his incarnation in the first place.
 As John writes – “For God so loved the world, that he gave his only begotten son…” (John 3:16)